 A MESSAGE FROM THE DIRECTOR OF EDUCATION

-We encourage you to register today to secure your spot in our Summer Session classes.
+We encourage you to register today to secure your spot in our Winter Session classes.
 Please note we are currently running two discounts (cannot be combined):

 • Multi-Class Discount: 5% for registering for 2 or more classes at once.